nathanaelseen/nathanaelseen.github.io/_pages/cs2105modulereview.md

 various language-specific constructs such as the syntax for variables, arrays, loops, functions, debugging statements, etc.

-I think that’s pretty much it for the contents and assessments.
+I think that’s pretty much it, for the contents and assessments.

 Finally, in my opinion, I do not think the recommended textbook is necessary in understanding the concepts, although it’s nice to have as a supplementary material,